okskmk2/yosie/README.md

 > A minimal IndexedDB wrapper with TTL support and Redis-style hash operations – built for the browser.

-**simple-idb** is a lightweight and developer-friendly wrapper around IndexedDB that enables key-value storage, automatic expiration with TTL, and convenient hash-like operations such as `hset`, `hget`, and `hdel`.
+**yosie** is a lightweight and developer-friendly wrapper around IndexedDB that enables key-value storage, automatic expiration with TTL, and convenient hash-like operations such as `hset`, `hget`, and `hdel`.

 ---